OctopusDeploy/docs/docs/runbooks/runbook-examples/terraform/provision-aws-with-terraform.md

 ---
-title: Provision AWS resources with a Terraform template
+title: Provision AWS resources with Terraform
-description: With runbooks, you can use Terraform to creat resources in AWS
+description: With runbooks, you can use Terraform to create resources in AWS.
 position: 20
 ---

 AWS CloudFormation is a great tool to use to provisions resources, however, it doesn't keep track of state.
 With runbooks, you can use Terraform to provision resources on AWS as well as keep them in the desired state.

-The following example will use Terraform to dynamically create worker machines based on autoscaling rules.
+The following example will use Terraform to dynamically create worker machines based on auto-scaling rules.
 Instead of defining the Terraform template directly in the step template, this example will make use of a package.
-The package will consist of will consist of the following files:
+The package will consist of the following files:
 - autoscaling.tf
 - autoscalingpolicy.tf
 - backend.tf